dimagi/commcare-cloud/hosting_docs/source/installation/migration/1-migrating-project.rst

       $ cchq <env> update-config
       $ cchq <env> fab restart_services

 #.
-Setup SSL certificate for the domain name.
+Set up SSL certificate for the domain name.
 #.
 Enable the feature flag ``CUSTOM_APP_BASE_URL`` for the project.
 This will need
    to be done by a site administrator.
 #.
 For each app in the project, navigate to Settings > Advanced Settings, and